chongruo/nvidia-htop/README.md

 # nvidia-htop

-A tool for enriching the output of `nvidia-smi`.
+A tool for enriching the output of `nvidia-smi

+# TO-DO
+* show all threads for fetching data
+* remove the right most line
+* change command name
+* check arguments of nvidia-smi
+* feature: -l 1 (it is conflicted with the current command)

 # Install
 `pip install .`